 Organic Fire Blight Prevention Project

-The Organic Center (TOC) is working on a project to provide critically needed information on how to prevent fire blight from decimating apple and pear orchards without the use of antibiotics.
+The Organic Center (TOC) has completed a project providing critically needed information on how to prevent fire blight from decimating apple and pear orchards without the use of antibiotics.
 Fire blight is a serious problem for apple and pear growers in the US.
 Unlike some fruit pathogens, fire blight doesn’t just damage or destroy that season’s fruit – it can kill the entire tree.
 It is caused by the bacteria Erwinia amylovora, and is easily spread among trees and orchards.
 With growers now spending up to $20,000 per acre to establish an orchard, the risk of severe tree injury or loss from fire blight needs to be controlled.

 Fire blight can infect trees at different points during the growing season.
 Bloom infection is the most common in western states, while shoot infection is more common in the Midwest and East.
 Copper products and the antibiotics streptomycin and oxytetracycline have been the key controls used by many organic growers since before the NOP until now.
 Oxytetracycline will sunset in October 2014 (streptomycin most likely as well) and thus growers need to implement non-antibiotic control programs.